LeleDerGrasshalmi/FortniteEndpointsDocumentation/Fortnite/MCP/operations/PurchaseCatalogEntry.md

     "currency": "MtxCurrency", //the currency
     "currencySubType": "", //the currency subtype, leave empty is not existing "expectedTotalPrice": 0, //calculate urself
-    "gameContext": "GameContext: Frontend.CatabaScreen" //leave it empty, or like this }
+    "gameContext": "Frontend.CatabaScreen" //leave it empty, or like this }
 ```